opensearch-project/documentation-website/_install-and-configure/configuration/cluster-settings.md

 ## Cluster-level routing and allocation settings

-OpenSearch supports the following cluster-level routing and shard allocation settings:
+OpenSearch supports the following cluster-level routing and shard allocation settings.
+All settings in this list are dynamic:

 - `cluster.routing.allocation.enable` (String): Enables or disables allocation for specific kinds of shards.